Can Your Body Heal From Mold? The Science Says Yes

 - They understand the difference between healing and managing

-Working with individuals who have overcome mold toxicity, I consistently see that those who focus on rebuilding their body's natural systems, rather than avoiding all potential exposure forever, achieve lasting recovery.
+Working with individuals who have overcome mold-related illness, I consistently see that those who focus on rebuilding their body's natural systems, rather than avoiding all potential exposure forever, achieve lasting recovery.
 They can visit friends' homes, stay in hotels, and live normal lives without the constant anxiety that one exposure will undo everything.

 How Can You Support Your Body's Natural Healing?